Thyroid Medications That Still Work in 2024 & Which Ones Don’t

 And I’m not someone to let changes such as these prevent me from helping thyroid patients, so with that in mind, I want to talk about thyroid medications and formulations which I am still seeing GREAT results with.

-Yes, I’ve had to change some of my preferred combinations up but these new combinations are working quite well and can still help MOST thyroid patients feel better.
+Yes, I’ve had to change some of my preferred combinations but these new combinations are working quite well and can still help most thyroid patients feel better.

 DOWNLOAD FREE RESOURCES